sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 What I plan to do next week

-- Come up with some ideas
+- Come up with some ideas to enhance functionality.
+- Use Patterns for new functionality.
+- Go over 4 pin / 6pin functionality for login.